 Drift, Selection, Migration — simulated in real time

-Scientific context: All humans share >99.9% of their DNA.
-Genetic differences between geographic populations are far smaller than differences between individuals within any population.
-"Selection" describes reproductive success in a specific environment — not superiority.
-Variants that are advantageous in one environment may be neutral or harmful in another.
+Scientific context:All humans share >99.9% of their DNA, and genetic differences between geographic populations are smaller than differences between individuals within any population.
+"Selection" in this model describes reproductive success in a specific environment — a variant that is advantageous in one context may be neutral or harmful in another.ASHG Statement on Genetics and Race (2018)

-at gen
+at gensizeforgen

 A genetic variant emerges in one geographic region and may spread via gene flow between neighboring populations.
 This models how human migration and admixture distribute genetic variation — not how populations "replace" each other.
 All populations shown are part of one continuous human species with constant gene flow throughout history.